 Worst to best: MCU movies ranked

 Poorly plotted and confusing, this movie was more obsessed with setting up several doomed spin-offs than telling a coherent story.
-To make matters worse, its take on Electro squandered both Jamie Foxx and one of the most Spider-Man villains.
+To make matters worse, its take on Electro squandered both Jamie Foxx and one of the most intimidating Spider-Man villains.

-The Amazing Spider-Man 2’s greatest sin, though, is that it’s just boring, wasting Garfield and Emma Stone’s superb chemistry in lieu of having Peter mope about like a sulky teen.
+The Amazing Spider-Man 2’s greatest sin, though, is that it’s just dull, wasting Garfield and Emma Stone’s superb chemistry in lieu of having Peter mope about like a sulky teen.
 At least Spider-Man’s suit looked pretty good, I guess…

 Spider-Man 3 (2007)